RowansWackoStuff/Mechanical-Go-Kart/README.md

 I chose this as at the time the go kart steering with spindles and tie rodes looked too complicated to me at the time so I chose to avoid them
 <img src="Images/Sketch.jpg " width="500" height="500"/>

-With the sketch developed I refined a better sketch uusing solidworks developing a 3D model of the kart using an axle I purchased online as the reference for the width and height.
+With the sketch developed I refined a better sketch using solidworks developing a 3D model of the kart using an axle I purchased online as the reference for the width and height.
 <img src="Images/SolidworksSketch.jpg " width="500" height="500"/>

 Developing the frame was done through deconstructing spare fence scraps we had lying around and cutting them into several beams.